dmyma/iOS-interview/README.md

 - alg hash table
 - ood/scalability

-Networking rest
+- Networking rest
-test
+- test
-Google map kit
-anotation
+- anotation
-reverse geocoding
+- reverse geocoding
-Location Manager
+- Location Manager
-Algorithm design
+- Algorithm design
-singleton, MvC,MVVM, VIPER, VAPOR, abc, fm

 - e,2,
--What is collection?
+- What is collection?
--what is Protocol?
+- what is Protocol?
 - what is arc, GCD?

 4. SYSTEM DESIGN, OOD

 HAPPY NEW 2018 YEAR
-Solid
-Kis
-Dry

 ## Cocoa touch
 [[⬆]](#contents)
-autolayout
-priorities
 -
 <details><summary>Name the framework that is used to construct application’s user interface for iOS. </summary>
 The UIKit framework is used to develop application’s user interface for iOS.
 UIKit framework provides event handling, drawing model, windows, views, and controls specifically designed for a touch screen interface.